thebwt/makePlace-export/Readme.md

+# Online version now available!
+check out https://makeplace-export.web.app - It's only got teamcraft stuff on it, but I'm pretty sure that's all ya'll used anyways.
+No more learning to use python on the console!

 # Makeplace list exporter
 Howdy!
 This tool is for exporting Makeplace savefiles as lists into external tools.
 Right now it can create a garlandtools group and a teamcraft list.